MLTheoryGT/AdversarialBoostingNeuralNets/notes-todo.md

 # Jan 26 2021
 - Hypothesis: correlation between the amount the ensemble's acc increases as we add weak learners and the distance between train and val for each weak learner

+# Feb 9
+- Looks like boosting with 2 WL increases the accuracy pretty fast but not much after that
+- It seems that the ensemble will beat the regularly trained nerual networks by a few percent each time.
+- We are decaying the alpha value to see if we can close the test train gap for ensemble.